ckeditor/ckeditor5/docs/updating/updating.md

 Before proceeding with a real update, it is highly recommended to [read the changelog](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md) for the latest version to learn about changes introduced in the release (pay attention to {@link support/versioning-policy#major-and-minor-breaking-changes breaking changes}).
 This step is crucial if you develop custom features and modify the editor, as sometimes, changes in our code might affect your custom solutions.

 To help you with a smooth update, we have prepared migration guides that describe adjustments that need to be done before moving to the production environment.
-You can find them in the sidebar located in the left side of the page.
+You can find them in the sidebar located on the left side of the page.

 <info-box>
 Always remember to test your editor before exposing it in the production environment to make sure that the update won't have a negative impact on your application and a user experience.